-Katie Scheie, VP of the University Registrar at the University of Arizona Global Campus, sat down with the Forward Thinking team to share the “random yet purposeful” journey of her career. (“But isn’t all of life that way?” she mused.)
+Katie Scheie, COO at the University of Arizona Global Campus, sat down with the Forward Thinking team to share the “random yet purposeful” journey of her career. (“But isn’t all of life that way?” she mused.)
 Katie’s story contains more than just advice for professionals; her reflections are filled with wisdom in the form of sage adages inherited from mentors, ideas for work-life balance, and values that transcend career.

 Who or what motivates you?